 Inlays And Onlays – These “partial crowns” are the middle ground between a dental filling and a full dental crown.
 An inlay is made for the inside biting surface of your teeth, and an onlay goes onto the outer biting surface as well.
 Dr. Wilhelm will go over your situation and help determine if this is the right treatment for you.

 Fixed Bridge – A fixed bridge is made of two crowns with a replacement tooth bonded between them.
-The crowns will go over teeth on either side of the gap in your smile and anchor the bridge into place.
+The crowns will go over teeth on either side of the gap in your smile and anchor the dental bridges into place.

-Implant-Supported Bridge – This type of dental bridge is for people who have lost three or more teeth and want the longest-lasting tooth replacement.
+Implant-Supported Dental Bridges – This type of dental bridge is for people who have lost three or more teeth and want the longest-lasting tooth replacement.
 Dr. Wilhelm will place dental implants and then secure the bridge onto the implants to fill the gaps.

 Call 651-319-9064 to contact our Woodbury, MN office today.
-You can also use our online form to schedule an appointment.
+You can also use our online form to schedule an appointment for dental crowns and dental bridges.